 Arrivals and Departures

-Adults bringing students to and from school have limited access to the building.
+Adults bringing students to and from school have limited access to the building and will not be allowed to enter beyond the lobby when bringing children to school.
+Families will be given specific entrance and exit locations to maintain social distancing.
 Adults and students must wear masks.
-Each child is observed & temperature checked as part of a daily wellness review.
+Each child is observed and temperature checked as part of a daily wellness review.
 If another family is checking in/out, please be patient and maintain social distancing.
 Staff members (runners) help younger students to and from their classrooms.

 Handwashing and Hand-Sanitizing

 Upon arrival, students and staff sanitize their hands.
 Hands will be washed frequently throughout the day with soap and water for at least 20 seconds.
 Hand sanitizer is available when soap and water are not, and sanitizing stations are conveniently located throughout the facility.

 Hard surfaces are wiped down throughout the day, before use, after use, and at the end of each day.
 Any toys that go into a child’s mouth are disinfected thoroughly.
 All surfaces and toys are sprayed before leaving the room.